 The filters used on GPS chipsets are often proprietary, so we perform experiments to test this hypothesis.
 We place two iPhone4s on two front doors, and also employ a third iPhone4 in a center cup holder to collect the tangential speed of the center of the vehicle.
-We then compare the GPS speed from the center phone to those obtained from the front doors.
-Figure 17 presents the histogram of the differences between the GPS speed of the center phone and the two phones on two front doors.
-We observe that both histogram of the difference centered at around 0m/s, which indicates that the GPS speed is not sensitive to the in-vehicle position, thus making using the smartphone's GPS speed tractable as a replacement of the OBD-II speed.
+As compared in Figure 19, the histogram of the differences between the GPS speed of the center phone and the two phones on two front doors indicate that the GPS speed is not sensitive to the in-vehicle position, thus making using the smartphone's GPS speed tractable.
+And our further real road driving experiments demonstrate that our algorithm can achieve over 80% detection rate with 3 sets of mixed turns without turn selection.
+Figure 20 shows an example for traces collected in